 Depending on your preference today, either journey into Patagonia's backcountry by 4x4 or head further south into the much-less travelled glacial valley of Lago Frias.

 This morning, depending on what time your flight is back to Buenos Aires, you’ll have time for a hike up the Cerro Frias.
-Take in your last panoramic views of the Lago Argentina and of the Torres del Paine before boarding your plane.
+Then, take in your last panoramic views of the Lago Argentina before boarding your plane.

 Take a walk on the wild side.Request a Detailed ItineraryPatagonia Walking